suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		       ...
 		     ]
 		   }
-		   // if port number is 1,2 or 3, ldsbus length is 1
+		   // if PORT_NUMBER is 1,2 or 3, ldsbus length is 1
-		   // if port number is 0, ldsbus contains all 3 ports so ldsbus is an arry of 3 items { 'status': 'NG', 'message': string }
+		   // if PORT_NUMBER is 0, ldsbus contains all 3 ports so ldsbus is an arry of 3 items { 'status': 'NG', 'message': string }

 		D. GET LDS BUS ACTUATORS